Tutorial

 These graphs can help you:

-• identify which groups are responding at lower levels (proportionate to your community)
+• identify which groups are responding at lower levels (proportionate to your community),

-• see where additional outreach may be needed
+• see where additional outreach may be needed,

-• understand how representative your results are
+• understand how representative your end results are.

-How to use representivity graphs
+How to use Polco’s representivity graphs

-Because representivity graphs rely on participants’ demographic data, you’ll need to include Polco’s pre-built demographic questions about age, race, and gender on surveys.
+Because representivity graphs rely on participants’ demographic data, you’ll need to include Polco’s pre-built demographic questions about age, race, and gender on your surveys.
 While some respondent demographic data may come from voter registration records, the vast majority is gathered through user-reported answers to these specific demographic questions.
 Including these questions on your surveys will minimize the percentage of unknown respondent data and help you use these visualizations most effectively.

 Reading your representivity graphs

-On the Participation tab of an active survey, you’ll see bar graphs illustrating representation levels for certain demographics (e.g., gender, age, and race), both for survey participants and the entire community.
+On the Participation tab of an active survey, you’ll see bar graphs illustrating representation levels for certain demographics (e.g., gender, age, and race) for both survey participants and the entire community.

 Understanding your data